 You see, gene therapy works by slamming the brakes on a disease to halt MLD’s progression.
 It cannot repair the damage to the brain or central nervous system.

 While the results of the research have been impressive, some patients treated with MLD can walk, others use walkers or wheelchairs.
 Moreover, it is not clear how long the therapy will stop the disease’s progression.
 But, the research on gene therapy for MLD has offered new hope for our community.
 However, as gene therapy becomes more efficient, safe, and fast-acting, we expect to see new treatments available to a wider range of patients, possibly even symptomatic ones.

 Watch this video featuring Dr. Biffi discussing her work to develop a gene therapy.

 To learn more about the Orchard Therapeutics’ gene therapy trial, please have your doctor contact Dr. Francesca Fumagalli at Fumagalli.Francesca@hsr.it.
-Please note the gene therapy clinical requires travel to Milan, Italy.
+Please note the gene therapy clinical trial currently requires travel to Milan, Italy.
 You can watch this video featuring the Price family and hear about their remarkable journey.

 You are not alone, please contact us and we will have a family ambassador contact you.

 We will also send you and your loved one a special care package that includes Loie’s Disease, a children’s book to explain leukodystrophy to children, and the “Living with Leukodystrophy” medical resource guide.